miguelgargallo/faketerminal/README.md

 To emulate the terminal experience we can use libraries like xterm.js which can handle terminal emulation in web applications.

+## Last Updates

+### gh 0.0.5 | The Viewport Update:

+iphone 11 viewport is 375, 11 pro is 414, iPhone 12 mini is 390, iphone 12 is 428, ipad 810, galaxy s20+ is 384, s20 ultra is 412, S20 is 30, adapt the site and fonts to display better on this resolutions

 ## Tree of the project